fwilleke80/com_audioarchive/README.md

 ### Adding clips

-Audio clips can be added in three ways.
+Audio clips can be added or updated in several ways.

 #### Single clip